haoxian2/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/shannonization/README.md

 ### Example of Output
 You should see the following output in the console:

-1. When running on the FPGA emulator
+1. When running on the FPGA emulator or simulator
     ```
     Generating input data
     Computing golden result